Solo Practice

 Do as much as you can ethically while you still have a paycheck.

 I left my job before making any preparations for my new law firm as a solo practitioner.
+This meant I had to quickly set up my legal services to start attracting clients.
 So, in the first few months, I spent a significant amount of time setting up my website, writing website copy (nearly 10,000 words), incorporating my practice, buying malpractice insurance, and dealing with technology issues.

 These foundational tasks are important and must be done.
 But why wait until your salary’s gone to do them?